List of creepypastas: The Smile Dog (Smile.jpg)

+Username: 666

+username:666, also written as Username:666 and Username: 666, is a grotesque video by nana825763.
+The video is about nana825763 trying to access a YouTube channel called "666" by refreshing it and exploring the user.
+Every interaction with the channel slowly causes YouTube to get distorted and bloodied, and it seems user "666" tortures nana825763 by even taking control of his computer before a hand appears and the video ends.
+The video later got a story adaptation by PiaNO! on Creepypasta Wiki on November 10, 2012, and got rewritten on January 14, 2014, which both are about a YouTube employee trying to look up the channel "666".

+The video, or at least user "666", is also believed to be connected to nana825763's other fictional works, such as the 2010 video Another YouTube, which shares a similarity to the Username: 666.
+In mid-2022, it was noted that altering the word "watch" in any YouTube URL would take the user to an edited version of the original Username: 666 video.

 Ted the Caver

 Ted the Caver began as an Angelfire website in early 2001 that documented the adventures of a man and his friends as they explored a local cave.
 The story is in the format of a series of blog posts.
 As the explorers move further into the cave, strange hieroglyphs and winds are encountered.
 In a final blog post, Ted writes that he and his companions will be bringing a gun into the cave after experiencing a series of nightmares and hallucinations.
 The blog has not been updated since the final post.
 In 2013, an independent film adaptation of the story was released, called Living Dark: The Story of Ted the Caver.

-Torture Soup (Blank Room Soup)

-Torture Soup or Blank Room Soup is a video in which a man is seen reluctantly eating a bowl of soup with a large spoon.
-Midway through the video, the man begins sobbing uncontrollably while two masked people caress his head and back.
-There are several theories about the clip, one of them affirms that the man who appears in the video had to endure four days of starvation, and then he was forced to eat the remains of his deceased wife and children.

-The video was uploaded to YouTube under the headlines "Blank Room Soup" and "Torture Soup", and quickly became popular.
-The costumes used in the video are costumes of characters known as RayRay, created by Raymond Persi; the characters were originally devised in 2002 when Persi began to draw these characters based on his vision of himself.
-There are many claims that the video was not created by Persi, and that the costumes featured in the video were stolen after a live show, and that the video was later released to him.